You are here: Website Maintenance > Ongoing operation

 Most websites are based on a classic setup:

-An agency creates the page, an external host provides the server, and maintenance and updates run through additional tools or service providers.
+An agency creates the site, an external host provides the server, and maintenance and updates are handled via additional tools or service providers.

-The result is a distributed system without clear accountability.
+The result is a distributed system without consistent responsibility.

-There is also another model where development and operation come from a single source.
-In this case the web agency that creates the website operates its own servers.
-The advantage is that there are no other actors and also no separate responsibilities.
+However, there is also another model where development and operation come from a single provider.
+In this case, the web agency that creates the website also operates its own servers.
+The advantage is that there are no further parties involved and no separated responsibilities.

 What the Difference Means in Practice